ericdecanini/ShopshopShoppingList/README.md

 # ShopshopShoppingList

 TODO:
-1. Add Action object to ListFragment StateLiveData for recyclerview animations
+- Add Action object to ListFragment StateLiveData for recyclerview animations
-2. Add sorting of checked items in ListFragment
+- Add sorting of checked items in ListFragment
-3. Implement showing lists in HomeFragment
+- Implement loading list in ListFragment
-4. Implement loading list in ListFragment
+- Implement Python backend on Heroku
-5. Implement Python backend on Heroku
+- Implement databinding for adapters
-6. Implement databinding for adapters
+- Add transition from homefragment to listfragment